Home / Physics / Thermal Energy

 What is the Difference Between Thermal Energy and Heat

-Another word for thermal energy is heat energy, not to be confused with heat.
+Another word for thermal energy is heat energy, which is not to be confused with heat.
 There is a difference between thermal energy and heat.
 While thermal energy refers to the motion of particles in a substance, heat refers to the flow of thermal energy.
 It happens when there is a temperature gradient in the substance.
 Heat flows from a higher temperature to a lower temperature.
 Unlike thermal energy, heat is not a property of the substance.

 Thermal Energy Transfer